 It is time to redefine the meaning of beautiful in our society today.
 This must begin in the home but sadly the education is happening through the media.

-I want to highlight five examples of how the disabled community is being represented in the media.
-YouTube has come to be a very large part of culture and has at times taken the place of television for many people and has opened the door to many opportunities for the disabled community to gain a foot in the media world.
+I want to highlight some examples of how the disabled community is being represented in the media.
+YouTube has ce to be a very large part of culture and has at times taken the place of television for many people and has opened the door to many opportunities for the disabled community to gain a foot in the media world.
 It may not be the big screen, but it is a very good start.

 Six Blind Kids